airwallex/airwallex-payment-demo/docs/splitcard.md

 });
 ```

-`Airwallex.confirmPaymentIntent` will take the cvc element you mounted and confirm the payment details entered to the payment intent (provided by the `id` prop).
+`Airwallex.confirmPaymentIntent` will take the cardNumber element you mounted and confirm the payment details entered to the payment intent (provided by the `id` prop).
 A `client_secret` must be provided to authenticate the checkout process.

 More details about the `confirmPaymentIntent` function can be found [here](/docs#confirmPaymentIntent).